wetryingtodorock/getblock-docs/en/rpc-service/bsv/json-rpc/bsv_getnetworkinfo.md

 ---
-title: bsv:getnetworkinfo \[POST\] {disallowed}
+title: bsv:getnetworkinfo  {disallowed} - Bitcoin SV
-description: Returns an object containing various state info regarding P2Pnetworking.
+description: Example code for the bsv:getnetworkinfo  {disallowed} json-rpc method. Сomplete guide on how to use bsv:getnetworkinfo  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters